collerhatguy/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+The useRouteMatch hook is used to test whether the url of the page matches a certain value.
+At times it can be used to replace the Route Component.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+Form validation is used to prevent people from making invalid api request which can bog down the server and saves time on the users part.
+They also make the form feel responsive and clean when the users error are corrected in real time.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing. end to end testing consists of testing the user experience as a whole from the moment they come tot the site and then continue to use the site.

 ## Instructions